Nerwyn/material-rounded-theme/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/material-rounded-theme/main/assets/custom-color-light.png" alt="custom-color-light" width="600"/>

+## Installation

+1. Navigate to HACS (install from [here](https://hacs.xyz/) if you do not have it yet).
+2. Navigate to `Frontend`.
+3. Click `+ EXPLORE & DOWNLOAD REPOSITORIES` and search for `Material Rounded Theme`.
+4. Open this repository in HACS and click `DOWNLOAD`.
+5. Optionally also install card-mod from HACS to take advantage of the Material You components and colors described above.
+6. Refresh Home Assistant.
+7. Navigate to your Profile, and select `Material Rounded` under Theme along with your preference for light or dark mode.
+8. (Optional) Follow the [instructions above](#material-you-colors) for installing the companion Material You color resource JavaScript module.

 ## Material You Components, Powered By Card Mod

 This theme is super-charged by [card-mod](https://github.com/thomasloven/lovelace-card-mod)!
 Using card-mod many components have received Material You design upgrades.